 How we do it.

-When a company approaches us and asks us to work with them on a project, we evaluate the business and what they’re all about before even thinking about coming up with a final quote.
+When a company approaches us and asks us to work with them on a project, we evaluate the business.
+Finding out what they’re all about, before even thinking about a final quote.

 Instead we want to get to know a business first before we fully price things up; we need to evaluate their wants and needs, their target market/audience, their products and services, their model and most importantly, their core values.
 We need a company to be transparent with us so we can be transparent with them in return.